 To quote from the association's web site,

-This page was last modified on Monday, April 8, 2013.
+This page was last modified on Wednesday, August 29, 2018.
 Corrections, comments, and suggestions are most welcome.
-Contact the webmaster for this page (Jim Vance) at firstname.lastname@example.org.
+Contact the webmaster for this page at firstname.lastname@example.org.